askmike/gekko/docs/installation/installing_gekko_on_a_server.md

 ## Obtaining a SSL certificate

 Your OS may or may not ship with openssl preinstalled.
-In the case it doesn't, simply install openssl using your package manager of choice. eg: sudo apt-get openssl
+In the case it doesn't, simply install openssl using your package manager of choice. eg: `sudo apt-get install openssl`.

 Below you can choose between creating a self signed certificate useful if you do not have a fqdn (fully qualified domain name), or if you by chance do have a fqdn you can use certbot to obtain a Let's Encrypt CA signed certificate.